Rassiya-Farwin/KodeKloud/100dayaOfDevops/day68/README.md

 1. Install Jenkins on the jenkins server using the yum utility only, and start its service.

 If you face a timeout issue while starting the Jenkins service, refer to this.
-2. Jenkin's admin user name should be theadmin, password should be Adm!n321, full name should be Yousuf and email should be yousuf@jenkins.stratos.xfusioncorp.com.
+2. Jenkin's admin user name should be theadmin, password should be Adm!n321, full name should be Ammar and email should be ammar@jenkins.stratos.xfusioncorp.com.

 Note: